amrkhaledsayed/note-app/README.md

 Almdrasa-Notes/
 ├── assest/              # Contains images and icons used in the application.
 ├── styles/
+│   ├── reset.css
-│   ├── reset.css        # A CSS reset stylesheet to ensure consistent styling across browsers.
+│   ├── style.scss        # A CSS reset stylesheet to ensure consistent styling across browsers.
 │   └── style.css        # Custom main stylesheet for the application's unique design.
 ├── src/
 │   └── output.css       # The compiled output file from Tailwind CSS, containing all utility classes.